 A teacher told one mother that her son was not a good student.
 “He can’t learn,” said the teacher.
 “He’ll never amount to much.”
 But the mother chose to believe in her son rather than listening to the voice of this “authority.”
 As a result, that young man grew up in a home of loving acceptance, secure in the knowledge that he was a person of value.

 In spite of all this, he continued to fail.
-In fact, he failed ten thousand times on one project before he, Thomas Alva Edison, perfected the electric light bulb.
-His close association with failure caused Edison to comment, "I failed my way to success."
-His mother's belief in him was the human fuel for his inventive spirit.
+In fact, he failed 10,000 times on one project before he, Thomas Alva Edison, perfected the electric light bulb.
+His close association with failure caused Edison to comment, “I failed my way to success.”
+His mother’s belief in him was the fuel for his inventive spirit.

-How can you help your mate learn to fail without feeling like a failure?
-Try not to discuss a problem in your marriage or family with accusing words such as, "You never..." or, "Your ideas are always..."
-Those kinds of extreme statements verbally link your mate with his performance, insinuating that he is a failure.
-Instead, use your words with discernment to help him see the distinction between his person-hood and his performance.
+How can you help your spouse learn to fail without feeling like a failure?
+Try not to discuss a problem in your marriage or family with accusing words such as, “You never…” or, “Your ideas are always…” Those kinds of extreme statements verbally link your mate with her performance, insinuating that she is a failure.
+Instead, use your words with discernment to help her see the distinction between her person-hood and her performance.

-When you discuss issues with your mate, begin by expressing your commitment and loyalty to him as a person.
-Then give your mate the benefit of the doubt.
-Remove the accusing edge by saying, "I may be wrong, but did you ..." or "I feel that..." or "It would help me a lot if you would ... (fill the car with gas, balance the checkbook, pick up your socks, etc.)."
+When you discuss issues with your spouse, begin by expressing your commitment and loyalty to her as a person.
+Then give your spouse the benefit of the doubt.
+Remove the accusing edge by saying, “I may be wrong, but did you …” or “I feel that …” or “It would help me a lot if you would … (fill the car with gas, balance the checkbook, pick up your socks, etc.).”

-Tell him the truth: He is loved by you, esteemed and valued by God, gifted, and yet limited.
-Call to mind his past accomplishments.
-Most importantly, help your mate separate himself from his failures.
-Focus on him as a person, too, not just on his performance.
-When your mate knows how to handle failure without being a failure, he truly has the freedom to fail.
+Tell her the truth: She is loved by you, esteemed and valued by God, gifted, and yet limited.
+Call to mind her past accomplishments.
+Most importantly, help your spouse separate herself from her failures.
+Focus on her as a person, too, not just on her performance.
+When your spouse knows how to handle failure without being a failure, she truly has the freedom to fail.

-If your mate tends to be overly dependent upon you in decision making, gently begin to send a few more decisions his way.
-Sometimes verbalizing, "You decide, I trust you, and I'll back you in whatever you decide" can be very freeing.
+If your spouse tends to be overly dependent upon you in decision making, gently begin to send a few more decisions his way.
+Sometimes verbalizing, “You decide; I trust you, and I’ll back you in whatever you decide” can be very freeing.
 In this way, he learns that he can make good decisions.
-Your mate's good decisions spawn self-confidence and increased trust in his decision-making abilities.
+Your mate’s good decisions spawn self-confidence and increased trust in his decision-making abilities.

-Forgive your mate when his error has affected you.
-Urge him to receive God's forgiveness and to forgive himself, if necessary.
+Forgive your spouse when his error has affected you.
+Urge him to receive God’s forgiveness and to forgive himself, if necessary.
 The act of forgiveness opens the door to healing.

-Paul has some good advice: "And be kind to one another, tenderhearted, forgiving each other, just as God in Christ also has forgiven you."
-He also writes, "Bearing with one another, and forgiving each other, whoever has a complaint against any one, just as the Lord forgave you, so also should you."
+The apostle Paul has some good advice in Ephesians 4:32: “And be kind to one another, tenderhearted, forgiving each other, just as God in Christ also has forgiven you.”
+He also writes, “Bearing with one another, and forgiving each other, whoever has a complaint against anyone, just as the Lord forgave you, so also should you” (Colossians 3:13).

 Whatever the situation, mistakes carry a price tag.
 The price can be extra work, suffering, financial expense—or all three.
 Perhaps your mate’s failure caused you to be late, which you hate.
 Maybe his failure cost him a bonus, which you were counting on to buy a new loveseat.
 Because of your partnership in marriage, your mate’s mistakes and failures will affect you to some degree.
 When you forgive your mate’s failures, you give up your right to punish.
 Forgiveness is an act of the will—a deliberate choice that means you will not retaliate when you feel the other person has wronged you.
 True forgiveness doesn’t throw your mate’s failures up to him or use them to hurt him.